TechnicJelle/techs_html_bindings/README.md

 A more complete example can be found in the [example](example) directory.

+A full usage demonstration can be seen on my portfolio website: [github.com/TechnicJelle/TechnicJelle](https://github.com/TechnicJelle/TechnicJelle)

 ## Additional information

 Feel free to make feature requests and PRs [on GitHub](https://github.com/TechnicJelle/techs_html_bindings).